 If you’ve been bitten by the wanderlust bug and want to launch your own (profitable) travel blog, then you’ve come to the right place.

 In this guide, I’m going to show you how to start a travel blog—and even how to do it on the side if you’re still working a full-time job.
-This process is based on both my own experience, and that of several successful travel bloggers I’ve had the pleasure of interviewing on my podcast.
+This process is based on both my own experience with launching a side outdoor blog, Hike with Ryan—and real world advice from several successful travel bloggers I’ve had the pleasure of interviewing on my podcast.

 Now, let’s buckle up and get ready for an awesome journey.

 How to Start a Travel Blog (and Make Money) in 8 Easy Steps

 - Choose Your Travel Blog’s Name (Wisely)

 - Select a Blog Hosting Platform